Rogue is under Reconstruction!

 Rakish Combatant

 Also at 3rd level, you also gain an additional way to use your sneak attack.
 When you take the attack action on your turn and hit a creature with an attack, you can make a sneak attack against the creature as a bonus action instead.
-You cannot use this bonus action if you have already made a sneak attack on your turn.
-You can only use this ability against a creature that is within 5 feet of you but only if there are no other creatures within 5 feet of you or the target creature.
+You must still meet the requirements of the sneak attack, and you cannot use this bonus action if you have already made a sneak attack on your turn.

 Sneak Attack: rakish manoeuvre